 As adults, we may think teenagers are old enough to understand divorce better than little kids—and they often are.
 But that doesn’t make it easy for them.
-Read on for one teen’s honest account of his feelings about his parents’ divorce, and for expert advice on how to help a teenager through this significant family transition.
+Read on for one teen’s honest account of his feelings about his parents’ divorce, and for expert advice on how to help a teenager through the pain of divorce that is an unavoidable part of this significant family transition.

 Teen | Aidan Kohn-Murphy